 On this page

-For part-time entrepreneurs in the Netherlands the same rules apply as for full-time entrepreneurs.
+Part-time entrepreneurs in the Netherlands are subject to the same rules as full-time entrepreneurs.

 Permission employer necessary?